International Education Week

 Opening Ceremony of the University of Arkansas' International Education Week, followed by a group picture of the University of Arkansas community in traditional dress.
 This event will be opened by the U of A World Music Ensemble led by Nikola Radan.
 This event is sponsored by the Graduate School and International Education.
 Contact Cynthia Smith at email@example.com or 479-575-5003 for more information.

 The International Bazaar will contribute to inclusion and diversity on campus though cultural table presentations and performances by international students.
-This event is sponsored by the International Students Organization.
+This event is sponsored by the International Students Organization and the Associated Student Government.
 Contact James Flammer at firstname.lastname@example.org or 479-575-5003 for more information.